 If an employer doesn’t offer a retirement plan, it may be possible to contribute to a Roth or Traditional IRA.
 With a Roth IRA, after-tax contributions are made to an account that provides tax-free income in retirement.
 With a Traditional IRA, individuals may qualify to place money in an account and claim a tax deduction on their income tax return.

 This website maintains up-to-date information on Traditional IRA contributions as well as funding a Roth.
 Anyone not sure which type of account to fund should take a look at our article: Investing in Retirement Accounts.

 Individuals that have self-employment income may be able to increase their retirement contributions by opening a Keogh account.
 The contribution limits on a Keogh are high.
-In 2015 the limit is $53,000 or 100% of eligible compensation, whichever is less.
+In 2020 the limit is $57,000 or 100% of eligible compensation, whichever is less.
 The maximum deductible contribution is limited to 25% of compensation.
-In 2016 the limit remains at $53,000.
+In 2021 the limit increases to $58,000.

 For individuals with self-employment income, the Keogh offers another great way to save on income taxes today.

 Tax Tip #4: Donate Stock to a Charity

 Here’s a tip for anyone that’s been lucky in the stock market and is feeling charitable.
 If a stock has grown in value, and it’s been held for at least one year, then donating the stock to charity is a win-win situation.

 With this type of donation, it’s possible to avoid paying taxes on the stock’s appreciation in value.
 Even better, it’s possible to deduct the full value of the stock on an income tax return as a charitable donation.
 Larger charities should be familiar with this type of transaction, and they’re often more than happy to help complete the required paperwork.

 This rule holds true as long as the stock has been held for at least a year, and the contribution deduction does not exceed 30% of adjusted gross income.